icefapper/ruby-ast/README.md

 0.~ # object: 0, name: ~
 ```

+#Super Call Expression
 ```js
 interface SuperCall <: Command {
     type: 'SuperCall';
 }
 ```
-A super call; the syntax is identical to that of an ordinary command:
+A super call; the syntax is identical to that of an ordinary command.
+##example
 ```ruby
 class L < SomeOtherClass
    def e()